AliceO2Group/ControlGui/docs/API.md

 <a name="HttpServer+specifyRoutes"></a>

 ### httpServer.specifyRoutes()
-Specified routes and their callbacks
+Specified routes and their callbacks.

 **Kind**: instance method of <code>[HttpServer](#HttpServer)</code>
 <a name="HttpServer+enableHttpRedirect"></a>

 ### httpServer.enableHttpRedirect()
-Redirects HTTP to HTTPs
+Redirects HTTP to HTTPS.

 **Kind**: instance method of <code>[HttpServer](#HttpServer)</code>
 <a name="HttpServer+oAuthAuthorize"></a>

 ### httpServer.oAuthAuthorize(res)
-OAuth redirection
+OAuth redirection.

 **Kind**: instance method of <code>[HttpServer](#HttpServer)</code>